elebumm/AestheticWebGenerator/README.md

 1. download zip or clone repo
 2. run `pip install -r requirements.txt`
+3. go in settings.py and put in GIPHY API key.
+The default one has been given, just paste it in.
-3. run main.py file (python3 or py)
+4. run main.py file (python3 or py)
-4. open index.html in your favorite browser (internet explorer 6)
+5. open index.html in your favorite browser (internet explorer 6)
-5. google pictures of cute kittens to unsee what you have seen.
+6. google pictures of cute kittens to unsee what you have seen.